quanteda/tutorials.quanteda.io/content/machine-learning/lss.en.markdown

 ## 6 2012-01-07    5 -0.1987576 0.1166221
 ```

-In the plot, the circles are polarity scores of documents and the curve is their local means with 95% confidence intervals.
+In the plot below, the circles are polarity scores of documents and the curve is their local means with 95% confidence intervals.

 ```r